stevensblueprint/c4p-payload/README.md

 # Payload Website Template

+TODO: remove the sections for these components that we don't use

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.